Akryum/nodepack/docs/guide/README.md

 - App Migrator can generate and modify your project files and rollback changes if needed.
 - Environment Migrator allow your team to execute migrations or rollbacks on DBs, tools...

+You can create your own plugins and publish them on NPM!

 ## Sponsors

 ### Silver